Postgraduate Course: Climate Change & Corporate Responsibility (online) (PGGE11213)

 Climate change is now widely regarded as a strategic issue with significant operational and financial implications for business.
 These implications form a complex web of interactions between climate change science, policy and economics.
 To succeed in such a complex and ever-changing world, there is a need for business practitioners and other stakeholders (such as NGOs, government, media and the general public) to have a deeper understanding of the present and future implications of climate change for business.

 'Solving' the climate crisis requires input and involvement from the business sector across the globe.
-This course aims to provide students with an opportunity to explore, analyse and communicate the myriad of impacts of the climate crisis for business, the ways in which business can respond, and the wider implications of their responses for a range of stakeholders including the environment, shareholders, employees and consumers.
+This course aims to provide students with an opportunity to explore and analyse the myriad of impacts of the climate crisis for business, the ways in which business can respond, and the wider implications of their responses for a range of stakeholders including the environment, shareholders, employees and consumers.

 Course Delivery Information